Muonic Force Behind Flavor Anomalies: Light phenomenology

 We construct an EFT with the dynamical gauge field $X_\mu$ and the $\U(1)_X$ symmetry-breaking scalar $\phi$, while the rest of the BSM spectrum is integrated out.
 In particular, the quark flavor-violating $X b s$ interaction, needed to explain the anomalies in rare $B$ decays, is a result of some unspecified short-distance physics (e.g., from integrating out heavy vector-like fermions).
 The relevant effective $X_\mu$ interactions are given by

 extending the effective Lagrangian in Eq.~\eqref{eq:lag-gm2}.
-For $\U(1)_X$ models, the second line can arise from higher-dimension gauge invariant operators, for example from $(\phi^\dagger D_\mu \phi) (\bar Q_2 \gamma^\mu Q_3), \ldots$, after the breaking of $\U(1)_X$ by the $\phi$ VEV.
+For $\U(1)_X$ models, the second line can arise from higher-dimension gauge invariant operators, for example from $(\phi^\dagger D_\mu \phi) (\overline{Q}_2 \gamma^\mu Q_3), \ldots$, after the breaking of $\U(1)_X$ by the $\phi$ VEV.
 The flavor-diagonal couplings to muons and muon neutrinos, on the other hand, occur in $\U(1)_X$ models directly from charging them under the $ \U(1)_X $ group.

-The EFT in Eq.~\eqref{eq:Lsimp} allows us to address the following question: Can the anomalies in both $(g-2)_\mu$ and rare $B$ decays be explained by one-loop and tree-level exchanges of $X_\mu$, respectively, or is an additional short-distance contribution needed?
+The EFT in Eq.~\eqref{eq:Lsimp} now allows us to address the central question of this subsection: Can the anomalies in both $(g-2)_\mu$ and rare $B$ decays be explained by one-loop and tree-level exchanges of $X_\mu$, respectively, or is an additional short-distance contribution needed?

 The NP effects that could explain \RK and the $b\to s\mu\mu$ anomalies can be expressed in terms of the modified Wilson coefficients $C_9$ and $C_{10}$ that we define as in Ref.~\cite{Altmannshofer:2021qrr}.
 The tree-level $X_\mu$ exchanges contribute as (cf.~\cite{Sala:2017ihs})